 “The condition is difficult to diagnose as symptoms vary and are often unspecific.
 However, once it has been diagnosed, there are effective treatments available that can ease women’s symptoms.
 This guideline will help healthcare professionals detect endometriosis early, to close the symptom to diagnosis gap and to ensure more timely treatment.”

-NICE has also published a draft quality standard on endometriosis which sets out the priority areas for improvement in patient care.
-The draft quality standard is out for public consultation until 16 March 2018.
+NICE has also published a quality standard on endometriosis which sets out the priority areas for improvement in patient care.

 Endometriosis develops when cells normally found in the womb are present elsewhere in the body such as the bladder or bowel.
 It is a chronic and long term condition that affects approximately 1 in 10 women of reproductive age in the UK.